canopas/web-developer-roadmap-2023/README.md

   - View previously executed commands history
   - Linux command to install/uninstall PHP
   - Linux command to start/stop mysql service
-  - Write and save any file from terminal
+  - Write and save any file from the terminal

 - Version Control
   - Add files to git